 - Add the garlic and celery and cook until translucent.

 - Add the beans to the Instant Pot along with the reserved sausage and enough water to cover, about 4 cups.
-Add bay leaves, Tabasco, allspice, black pepper and cayenne.
+Add bay leaves, Tabasco, black pepper and cayenne.
 Seal the Instant Pot and set to HIGH pressure for 35 minutes.
 (Now is a good time to prepare the rice)

 - Allow the Instant Pot to release naturally.
 This should take 20-25 minutes.
 Uncover and test beans for doneness; they should smash easily when pressed against the side of the pot.
 If the beans are not quite done, return to high pressure for 3 minutes and repeat natural release process.

-- Stir in salt, scallions and half of the parsley, reserving the rest for garnish.
+- Stir in salt and half of the scallions, reserving the rest for garnish.
 Taste and season with additional salt, Tabasco or cajun seasoning.

 - Serve over cooked white rice sprinkled with additional scallions.
 Enjoy!